Every family to get insurance benefit of Rs 5 lakhs under Universal Healthcare scheme in Rajasthan

-Jaipur (Rajasthan): Rajasthan Chief Minister Ashok Gehlot on Wednesday assured that every family will get an insurance benefit of Rs 5 lakhs under the healthcare-scheme">Universal Healthcare scheme in the state.
+Jaipur (Rajasthan): Rajasthan Chief Minister Ashok Gehlot on Wednesday assured that every family will get an insurance benefit of Rs 5 lakhs under the Universal Healthcare scheme in the state.

 Gehlot also assured that all those who are not covered under the above schemes can avail a treatment of Rs 5 lakhs at any private and government hospital in the state.